danicrosby/ASSIGNMENT-Firebase-Pinterest/README.md

 Hello, and welcome to my app, Almost-Pinterest.
 It is a simplified version of the popular website Pinterest, a visual discovery engine for finding ideas like recipes, home, and style inspiration.
 When a user discovers Pins they love, they can save them to boards to keep their ideas organized and easy to find.
 This simplified version includes a way for users to create boards and can pin URLs to the boards.
 # Almost Pinterest [![Netlify Status] BADGE
 #### User Stories
+* When a user navigates to the page they should see a navbar with a brand and a login in button and an H1 on the page that says 'Pinterest;.
-* When a user is logged in they should see a navbar with a brand and a logout button and an H1 on the page that says Boards.
+* When a user is logged in they should see a navbar with a brand and a logout button and an H1 on the page that says 'Boards'.
 * As a user, when I am logged in and the page loads, I should see all the boards that belong to me.
 * As a user, when I click on one of my boards, I should see a single board view that shows all pins for that board.
 * As a user, when I am on the single board view, there should be some way to go back to all my boards.
-* When a user is logged out they should see the navbar with only a brand icon and an h1 on the page that says PINTEREST.
+* When a user logs out out they should see the navbar with only a brand icon and an h1 on the page that says PINTEREST.

 ## Functionality Includes:

-### Part 1: ERDs and Authentication
- (make a `home` component for this)

-### Part 2: READ
+## Instructions:
 #### Setup
 * Create some json data
 * Import that data into firebase